lc-cs-172/fall-2025/assignments/solo/s2/README.md

 Run the updated program, putting the output into a text file named `visit_every_element.txt`.

 Go to https://classroom.google.com, and select LC-CS-172-Fall-2025.
-There, submit those 2 ASCII text files
+There, submit those 2 ASCII text files as Google Docs for this assignment.

 * `visit_every_element.py`
 * `visit_every_element.txt`

-that you created for this assignment.

 Do not forget to hit the submit button.